apache/spark-website/contributing.md

      <a href="https://spark-prs.appspot.com/">spark-prs.appspot.com</a> and
      Title may be the JIRA's title or a more specific title describing the PR itself.
-     1. If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to Github to facilitate review, then add `[WIP]` after the component.
+     1. If the pull request is still a work in progress, and so is not ready to be merged, but needs to be pushed to GitHub to facilitate review, then add `[WIP]` after the component.
      1. Consider identifying committers or other contributors who have worked on the code being changed.
-Find the file(s) in Github and click "Blame" to see a line-by-line annotation of who changed the code last.
+Find the file(s) in GitHub and click "Blame" to see a line-by-line annotation of who changed the code last.
 You can add `@username` in the PR description to ping them immediately.
      1. Please state that the contribution is your original work and that you license the work